Dhruvpamnani/qb-gangs-create-gang-in-game/README.md

 	end

 	for _,gang in pairs(doorID.authorizedJobs) do
-		if gang == PlayerData.job.name then
+		if gang == PlayerData.gang.name then
 			return true
 		end
 	end